nuwanprabhath/beer-type-predictor/README.md

 Setup instructions for the API
 ------------
+1. Clone the API git repo to the /api folder from here: [https://github.com/nuwanprabhath/nn_api](https://github.com/nuwanprabhath/nn_api)
-1. Copy /models/pytorch_classification_v1.pt to /api/models
+2. Copy /models/pytorch_classification_v1.pt to /api/models
-2. Copy all files in /data/processed to /api/data/processed
+3. Copy all files in /data/processed to /api/data/processed
-3. Navigate to api folder and build the Docker file
+4. Navigate to api folder and build the Docker file
 <pre>
 docker build -t nn-fastapi:latest .
 </pre>